 What happens when a complaint is received?

 The Professional Conduct Committee will work with a lawyer to investigate the complaint.
 The committee will use the information gathered in its investigation to determine the appropriate action.
-The determination decision will be reported to SSOT Council, the Discipline Committee, the OT in question, and the complainant.
+The determination decision will be reported to SCOT Council, the Discipline Committee, the OT in question, and the complainant.